 Well, everyone is different so it really depends on a number of factors: first of all, the reason a person is seeking chiropractic care in the first place.
 Other factors include the patient’s overall health and their history of illness and injury.

-There is a wide spectrum between the smoothie-toting elite athlete and the Big Mac- toting beer belly couch-potato.
-Nonetheless, most people come in with some sort of complaint like, ‘I hurt my back’ or, ‘I have a headache’.
+There is a wide spectrum between the smoothie-toting elite athlete and the Big Mac-toting beer belly couch-potato.
+Nonetheless, most people come in with some sort of complaint such as, ‘I hurt my back’ or, ‘I have a headache’.

-After assessing all patients, I formulate a chiropractic treatment plan.
+After assessing all areas related to the patient’s health, a chiropractic treatment plan is formulated.
 This again ‘depends’ on the initial complaint, but generally speaking, most problems require a number of treatments over the course of days to weeks.

 So to answer the question: ‘How many chiropractic adjustments do I need?’ – Well, it depends.